DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how-to-test-the-api-effectively.md

 ### Example

 Use `GET /participants?filter[updated_since]=2025-10-01T00:00:00Z` instead of pulling the entire participant list every time.

-## Perform weekly syncs

-We recommend you sync all records in the API weekly without using the `updated_since` filters.
-We can coordinate ‘windows’ for providers to do this when the service has a low background load.
-Contact us if you need further details.

-## Poll daily

-To ensure you never miss any declarations, participants, transfers or unfunded mentors, we recommend making regular poll requests to the relevant `GET` endpoints several times daily.
-Use the `updated_since` filter and the default pagination of [100] records per page.

-Continue this until the API response is empty.

-### Polling windows

-Always poll 2 windows back from your last successful update request.
-This guarantees that all participant data is captured.
-For example:

-* at 3:15pm enter the following request - `/api/v3/participants/ecf?filter[updated_since]=2025-01-28T13:15:00Z`
-* at 4:15pm enter the following request - `/api/v3/participants/ecf?filter[updated_since]=2025-01-28T14:15:00Z`

-Try polling randomly rather than on the hour to prevent system overload.

-## Don't overload the API with too many requests

-Providers are limited to 1,000 requests per 5 minutes when using the API in the sandbox environment.
-If the limit is exceeded, providers will see `429 HTTP` status codes.

-This limit on requests for each authentication key is calculated on a rolling basis.

 ## Test different values for fields in endpoints